maros/Zway-RandomDevice/README.md

 This module creates a virtual binary switch device to turn on/off the random device controller.
-Current operation mode (random light triggered, on, off) is indicated by the icon color. metrics:triggered stores if currently a device is triggered by the random device
+Current operation mode (random light triggered, on, off) is indicated by the icon color. metrics:triggered stores if currently a device is triggered by the random device. metrics:rain stores the current rain status, regardless of the timeout.

 # Events